6 Days in Paris – The Ultimate 6 Days Paris Itinerary

 Luxembourg Gardens Paris

-The Luxembourg Gardens was commissioned by Queen Marie de Médicis (the widow of King Henri IV) in 1612 and it was inspired by the Boboli Gardens in Florence, the Queen’s hometown.
-The gardens surround the Luxembourg Palace, and they are great to explore, especially on sunny days.
+The Luxembourg Gardens were commissioned by Queen Marie de Médicis (the widow of King Henri IV) in 1612 and were inspired by the Boboli Gardens in Florence, the Queen’s hometown.

-Feeling hungry?
-Look for a beautiful spot for a sandwich on a bench or head to the Latin Quarter, with plenty of restaurants and bistros.
+If you are feeling hungry, look for a beautiful spot for a sandwich on a bench or head to the Latin Quarter, with plenty of restaurants and bistros.

 Paradis Latin can can girls